 As part of its Mobile World Congress presentation, Huawei officially unveiled its own entry into the wearable market with the TalkBand B1.
 There's no denying the device looks odd, but there's functionality hidden in its slightly weird-looking body.
 The display portion of the device actually pops out and can be used as a Bluetooth headset, while the band itself can be uncapped to reveal a USB connector for charging.

 According to CNet's hands-on, Huawei claims 7 hours talk time and 2 weeks standby battery life for the device.
+The device's readout is an OLED display at 1.4", and users will need to manage the "smartband" via their phone running Android 2.3 or higher.
 Read More

 Somewhere amid the rest of Google's app updates today, Google updated its Search app.
 While the Play Store still shows an old change log, there are at least a couple of notable changes with the new update.